-S. Korean tries washing money over virus fears, suffers loss
+South Korean tries washing money over virus fears, suffers loss

-SEOUL, South Korea (AP) — Money laundering is not a good idea, as a South Korean found out when he or she put banknotes in a washing machine to remove possible traces of the coronavirus.
+SEOUL, South Korea — Money laundering is not a good idea, as a South Korean found out when he or she put bank notes in a washing machine to remove possible traces of the coronavirus.

 Officials say the loss was considerable.